DAism2019/Proof-of-Love/english/chap3.md

 Marxist state theory holds that the state is a machine for maintaining class domination: an organization of the ruling class endowed with the strongest instruments of repression and coercion.
 In capitalism, the state is structured to uphold capitalist institutions and ensure the dictatorship of a minority of capitalists through both violent and ideological apparatuses.

-The Marxist concept of reification—social relations treated as relations between objects—combined with the idea of objectified labor becoming a dominating force, reveals the subtle but profound instrumentality inherent in capitalist structures.
-Human agency paradoxically creates alienated powers (capital/objectified labor) that turn back upon their creators, exploiting and ruling them.
-This “systemic instrumentalization” extends beyond interpersonal exploitation to the very level of social structure, reducing individuals to components within an impersonal economic machine.
-This, too, is a form of barbarism.
+The Marxist concept of reification—that social relations are perceived as relations between things<sup>21</sup>—when combined with the idea of objectified labor becoming a dominating force<sup>28</sup>, reveals the inherent, subtle, and profound form of instrumentalization within the power structures of capitalism.
+This is not merely the use of people, but rather the transformation of human social processes into impersonal and controlling forces.
+Reification is defined as “the stripping of the world of meaning and purpose, and the reduction of individuals to mere cogs in the machine”<sup>21</sup>, and as the treatment of “real social relations as relations between things”<sup>25</sup>.
+When objectified labor becomes the force that dominates and exploits contemporary workers<sup>28</sup>, this abstract concept acquires concrete power.
+The causal relationship here demonstrates that under capitalism, human labor produces an external and alienated power (capital/objectified labor), which in turn dominates and exploits its very creators.
+This extends the notion of instrumentalization beyond direct interpersonal interaction to the systemic level, where human agency is paradoxically turned against itself, resulting in a deeper and more pervasive form of barbarism in which individuals are reduced to mere components within an impersonal economic machine.

 ### 3.2.3 Foucauldian Insights: Power Beyond the State, Normalization, and Biopower

 Michel Foucault rejected the notion that power resides solely in the state, arguing instead that power has a broader, more diffuse basis, embedded in complex networks of relationships between individuals.
 The modern state, in his view, is a sophisticated structure that integrates individuals into its order by conditioning them to adopt certain patterns and forms of individuality, thereby exercising control over them.

-Foucault distinguished between sovereign power (judicial, prohibitive—the “sword of sovereignty”) and disciplinary power.
-Disciplinary power is a productive force that operates through normalization, prescribing possible actions for subjects, rewarding conformity, and punishing deviation.
+Foucault distinguished between sovereign power (judicial, prohibitive—the “sword of sovereignty”) and disciplinary power.<sup>31</sup> Disciplinary power is a productive force that operates through normalization, prescribing possible actions for subjects, rewarding conformity, and punishing deviation.
 Punishment shifts from revealing truth to producing docile, rule-following subjects.

-This new power form, biopower, is productive and life-oriented, managing populations in ways essential to capitalism, since it aligns human life with economic processes.
+This new power form, biopower, is productive and life-oriented, managing populations in ways essential to capitalism, since it aligns human life with economic processes.<sup>30</sup>

 Foucault also emphasized: “Where there is power, there is resistance.”
 Power does not act upon inert bodies; subjects respond and transform commands in multiple ways.
 Power binds subjects to their identities, making them internalize norms as if they were their own, so that they become simultaneously the targets and carriers of power.